 My first unique experience came when I was about 6.
 I planned to see what it felt like to be hung like the bad guys in the TV westerns, which I grew up watching.
 My plan failed when I didn’t know that clothesline stretched and I could not rescue myself by reaching the swing with my foot when I felt the panic rising.
 My younger sister got my mother there just in the nick of time.
 Sometimes I think this helped make me the weird person I am today.
 I think I developed a better sense of what was dangerous!
 Poor Moma!
 (For the full story see: https://joyful2bee.wordpress.com/2019/07/22/how-i-almost-ended-my-life-at-6-years-old/)

 But more importantly I have a deeper love and appreciation of life.

 My second unusual experience came when I was 16.
 My father who was an experienced pilot took me up in a sail plane!
 It was an amazing experience to be in an airplane with no engine, towed up by a small airplane then released to glide and swoop like a bird with no engine roaring in my ears!
 The scenery was somehow even more beautiful and moving in the quiet gliding of this plane.
 Surprisingly I was not afraid because I knew my dad had flown these many times before.
 What an amazing experience!

 This flight gave me a special bond and memory with my father.
-He passed away 15 years ago.
+He passed away over 15 years ago.